Pricing

 With these goals in mind, Spindl must now find the right software to build their system.

-Setting tangible goals for your implementation is one of the biggest initial challenges.
-For you to get started, you must reflect on what exactly you want out of an ERP.
-Prioritize what problems need to be addressed first.
-Use that to derive which parts of your business need to be implemented first within your ERP.
-During this process, remember that a finished product doesn’t start as being good—it is built to be that way over time.
+During this process, it is also important to remember that a finished product doesn't start as being good; it is built to be that way over time.
 Bob Ross doesn’t start his paintings by adding the trees, mountains, and birds.
-A positive attitude and acrylic gesso come first, and then the background, followed by the color-blocking.
+A positive attitude and acrylic gesso come first, and then the background, followed by the colour-blocking.
 The finishing touch lies in the details.

 1. Missing supplies.